 The last film of the day was Crazy, a documentary that followed Eric, a young adult diagnosed with schizophrenia, as he faced the choice of complying with traditional mental health treatment or following his own path to wellness.
 Festival attendees had the special opportunity to hear Director Lise Zumwalt introduce Crazy in person, and touch upon how her time with Eric affected her outlook on self-advocacy for people with mental illness.

-Finally, as a special treat, Wizard Mode stars Robert and Kathy Gagno made a virtual appearance in the form of an interview with afternoon panel moderator Vinfen Director of Recovery Lisa Berger.
+Finally, as a special treat, Wizard Mode stars Robert and Kathy Gagno made a virtual appearance.
 You can watch the interview here.
 The interview led straight into the afternoon’s panel discussion, where Lisa brought together Child and Adolescent Psychiatrist Dennis McCrory, MD; Massachusetts Department of Developmental Services Director of Human Rights Rich Santucci; Easter Seals Massachusetts Assistive Technology Specialist Flemmings Beaubrun; and Vinfen Operations Administrator/Office Manager Josette Beaubrun to discuss risk, self-advocacy, the parent-child relationship, and how they relate to young adults as they come of age.

 A special thank you to this year’s event sponsors: Ozzy Properties; Shaevel & Krems; MSG Staffing; Parker, Brown, Macaulay, & Sheerin; CityPsych Wellness; and Interior Resources and to our Film Festival Committee and volunteers who made this year’s festival such a success.